NGRASS3/azure-network-protocols/README.md

 <p>
-Finally, if we sorted for RDP we would see a stream of traffic since we are activly connecting to a VM through Remote Desktop to perform the lab. </p>
+Finally, if we sorted for RDP we would see a stream of traffic since we are actively connecting to a VM through Remote Desktop to perform the lab. </p>